 Orchids belong to one of the largest families of flowering plants, a diverse group that runs to 28,000 different types.
 They are found pretty much everywhere in the world (apart from Antarctica) and come in all shapes and sizes.

 As one of the best indoor plants, they come in a huge range of shades from dramatic magenta and plummy purple, to lemon yellow and tangerine orange, as well as pure white.
-Some have plain colored petals while others are splashed or speckled with contrasting colors.
+Some have plain colored petals while others are splashed or speckled with contrasting hues.

 How much water does an orchid need?

-When watering plants, dunk the whole pot into a sink or bowl of water and leave it submerged for a few minutes to allow the roots to absorb all the water they need.
+To water an orchid, you can dunk the whole pot into a sink or bowl of water and leave it submerged for a few minutes to allow the roots to absorb all the water they need.
 Alternatively, run the pot under a tap for around 20 seconds, allowing water to drain out of the bottom.

 Does keeping orchids hydrated with ice cubes work?